-- ✓ It should be simple and smart. - Questions should be in a logical sequence. - Hard words must be avoided. - Brief directions with regard to filing up of questionnaire must be provided. - The physical appearances-quality of paper, color e.t.c must be good to attract the attention of the respondent. - iv) Experimentation this is a way of collecting data through doing experiments.
+- $\swarrow~$ It should be simple and smart. - ∞ Questions should be in a logical sequence. - ∠ Hard words must be avoided. - ∞ Enough space for answers must be provided. - ∠ The physical appearances-quality of paper, color e.t.c must be good to attract the attention of the respondent. - iv) Experimentation this is a way of collecting data through doing experiments.